Dref360/dref360.github.io/_posts/2021-11-21-baal_hf_ece.md

 Using 20 iterations, we improved our model's calibration by a significant margin.
 This is quite good!

-Let's investigate how more iterations means better ECE.
+Let's investigate how more iterations mean better ECE.